e-gun/HipparchiaGoServer/INSTRUCTIONS/INSTALLATION_NIX.md

 ### [C] launch `HipparchiaGoServer`

+0. You need to have the DATA available.
+[The data needs to come from a `pg_dump` of a working `HipparchiaGoServer` installation.
+If a working installation executes `HipparchiaGoServer -ex`, it will generate a valid `hDB` folder.]
+   The data needs to be in a folder named `hDB`.
+This folder should be in the same folder as `HipparchiaGoServer`.
+   You can (re)move the data folder after you have successfully installed the data into the database.
 1. Launch the binary: `./HipparchiaGoServer`.
 2. The database load happens the first time you run `HipparchiaGoServer`.
 This will take *several minutes*.
 3. On the first run instruction files will be dropped into your current working directory.
 You will be asked for the passwords for `hippa_wr` and `postgres`.